ttibensky/nestjs-ddd-rest-api-rpg/README.md

 ## Usage

 - run `task down up logs` to restart the project and start tailing logs from all containers
-- run `task down && sudo rm -rf mongo/data && task up` to restart the database and the project
+- run `task down && sudo rm -rf mongo/data && task up` to re-seed database and start the project

 ### Endpoints & URLs